-CHAPTER 3.
-Accounting / Auditing
+CHAPTER 3 - Accounting / Auditing

-109. Requirement to appoint an auditor
+109. Requirement to appoint an Auditor

-An Authorised Person must appoint an auditor who is an Ancillary Service Provider.
+An Authorised Person must appoint an Auditor.

 110. Auditor rules

 The AFSA may make such Rules regarding:

 - (a) the appointment, term of office, registration or removal of auditors; - (b) the qualification or approval of auditors; - (c) the duties, functions and powers of auditors; - (d) the scope, content and timing of any reports, reviews or audits to be undertaken by auditors; - (e) the remuneration of auditors;